hcpenguin/visproject/README.md

 Chenrui   Zhang     NetID: cz1605

-# Objectives of the projects including a brief context of the project, and what tasks you're aiming to solve using visualizations
+# Objectives of the projects including a brief context of the project, and what tasks you're aiming to solve using visualizations, domain(target user) and task abstraction.
 This is the class final project for CUSP Urban Data Visualization.
 It is an interactive map visualizing the number of the 7 major felonies from year 2000 to 2017 by police precincts in New York City.
 The map is designed to help people(users) who are new to the city or who are trying to relocate within five boroughs or people who are just trying to compare their neighborhood to others.
 It demostrates the changing trend of major crimes in all NYC areas for the last 17 years time span.
 Instead of reading police report(excel, PDF), users can be more efficient and effective to get a direct view of the major crimes levels utilizing this map.
 To sum up, the map is designed to:

-1.Visualizing spatial distribution of the 7-major-felony.
+- Visualizing spatial distribution of the 7-major-felony.

-2.Comparing different precincts felony levels.
+- Comparing different precincts felony levels.

-3.Demostrating crime levels' changing trends in different precincts.
+- Demostrating crime levels' changing trends in different precincts.

-4.Providing reference information for people who are finding new rent,buying new home or just visiting the area.
+- Providing reference information for people who are finding new rent,buying new home or just visiting the area.

 # Data set involves